Surprise! Lizzo is performing at RodeoHouston 2020

 HOUSTON — It is confirmed!
-Grammy Award winner Lizzo will be performing at the 2020 RodeoHouston.
+Grammy Award winner Lizzo will be performing at the 2020 Houston Livestock Show and Rodeo.

 It was announced Tuesday morning at the singer’s old high school, Elsik High School.